 After spending a week exploring this small part of Eyre Peninsula on our half lap of Australia, here are our top things to do in Port Lincoln for your next trip.

-How to Get There
+How to Get to Port Lincoln

-Best Time to Visit Port Lincoln
+Best Time To Visit Port Lincoln

-Port Lincoln is a lovely year-round destination but ideal weather conditions are in the summer and fall.
-From December to February, summer days are hot and dry with temperatures averaging around 24°C. It’s the perfect time to enjoy the beautiful beaches of the area.
+In summer, from December to February, summer days are hot and dry, with temperatures averaging around 24°C. It’s the perfect time to enjoy the beautiful beaches of the area.
 If you want to explore Port Lincoln during the day when the sun stays up the longest, January is the time to be in South Australia.

-Best Things to do in Port Lincoln
+Best Things to Do in Port Lincoln

 Whether you’re looking to dine, explore, or just soak in the sights, there are lots of exciting things to do in Port Lincoln.

-Go Diving With Great White Sharks
+1. Go Diving With Great White Sharks

 It’s the only place in Australia where you can dip in the Southern Ocean and go cage diving with sharks.
-Seeing these mighty predators in their natural habitat is a unique experience fit for any adrenaline junkie’s bucket list.
+Seeing these mighty predators in their natural habitat is a unique experience fit for any adrenaline junkie’s bucket list in Port Lincoln.

 If you choose to partake in this thrilling activity, opt to go with a responsible tour operator, a company that does not chum the waters to attract the sharks or affect their natural environment in another way.